jmogl/VerletBallPhysicsDemo/README.md

 References:

-[Verlet Collision with Impulse Preservation excellent tutorial blog by Florian Boesch](http://codeflow.org/entries/2010/nov/29/verlet-collision-with-impulse-preservation/) Approach to solving jitter instability when objects are at rest.
+[Verlet Collision with Impulse Preservation, an excellent physics javascript tutorial by Florian Boesch](http://codeflow.org/entries/2010/nov/29/verlet-collision-with-impulse-preservation/).
+Approach to solving jitter instability when objects are at rest.

 Angled wall collision detection and vector methods built from:
 Physics for Games, Animations, and Simulations with HTML5 by Dev Ramtel and Adrian Dobre.
 ISBN-13: 978-1-4302-6338-8